CrsxjjvdrcSvtbvrd/CrsxjjvdrcSvtbvrd/README.md

 - 👋 Hi, I’m @CrsxjjvdrcSvtbvrd
-- 👀 I’m interested in java
+- 👀 I’m interested in kotlin
-- 🌱 I’m currently learning jre
+- 🌱 I’m currently learning kotlin/native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...